MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ![training result](../../static/img/edgeimpulse/training_performance.png)

 The result is pretty good with 53ms of latency.
-However, the confusion matric shows a bias in the dataset where background failed the test, indicating a dataset that is not balanced and robust enough (as mentioned above).
-Even if the background is classified wrong, we see the values of the flower F1 scores (statistical measure used to evaluate the accuracy of a classification model - the harmonic mean of precision and recall) are good.
+However, the confusion matrix shows a bias in the dataset where the background failed the test, indicating a dataset that is not balanced and robust enough (as mentioned above).
+Even if the background is classified wrong, we see the values of the flower F1 scores (a statistical measure used to evaluate the accuracy of a classification model - the harmonic mean of precision and recall) are good.

 ---